ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 On more complicated setups it's still possible to exceed 32 tasks.
 For example fmu-v5 with mavlink on every telem (+ USB), external spi usage (pmw3901), gimbal (vmount), multiple i2c sensors, and camera feedback is 35 tasks (with top running).
 This is a fairly extreme case, so I'm only going to increase CONFIG_MAX_TASKS on newer F7 boards.
 ### Antipattern Category
+General:Hard-coding
 ### Keyword
 increase
 ### Note
+Max tasks increased to 64 from default value.

 ## Commit #682
 ### Hash